wyleung/ngs_performance/logs/report.md

 eth2 is the second internal network interface which is used for the lightpath connection (needs static IP configuration)

-For the complete setup in /etc/network/interfaces see the file [interfaces].
+For the complete setup in /etc/network/interfaces see the file [interfaces](interfaces).